apachols/revor/docs/README.md

 ### Initial setup
 * brew install sqlite
-* npm install
+* cd rover && npm install

-I used sqlite3 databases for testing and local development; on OSX, the homebrew install is easy.
+I used sqlite3 databases for testing and local development; on OSX, the homebrew install is easiest.

 ### Development
 ##### Test